Gokilp/Tic-Tac-Toe/Readme.md

-### tic- tac -toe
+### tic-tac-toe

-- tic-tac-toe project is developed and by Java programming lanuage
+- The tic-tac-toe project is developed and by Java programming language
 - command line application